Description:

 transplanted cells from a donor can attack the body's normal cells, called graft versus host

 disease.
-Giving cyclophosphamide, mycophenolate mofetil, and sirolimus after a transplant may
+Giving cyclophosphamide, mycophenolate mofetil, and tacrolimus after a transplant

 Title

-- Brief Title: 211At-BC8-B10 and Donor Stem Cell Transplant in Treating Relapsed or Refractory AML, ALL, or Myelodysplastic Syndrome
+- Brief Title: 211At-BC8-B10 Followed by Donor Stem Cell Transplant in Treating Patients With Relapsed or Refractory High-Risk Acute Leukemia or Myelodysplastic Syndrome

-- Official Title: A Phase I/II Study Evaluating Escalating Doses of 211At-Labeled Anti-CD45 MAb BC8-B10 (211At-BC8-B10) Followed by Related Haplo-Identical Allogeneic Hematopoietic Cell Transplantation for High-Risk Acute Myeloid Leukemia (AML), Acute Lymphoblastic Leukemia (ALL), or Myelodysplastic Syndrome (MDS)
+- Official Title: A Phase I/II Study Evaluating Escalating Doses of 211At-Labeled Anti-CD45 MAb BC8-B10 (211At-BC8-B10) Followed by Related Haplo-Identical Allogeneic Hematopoietic Cell Transplantation for High-Risk Acute Leukemia or Myelodysplastic Syndrome (MDS)

 Clinical Trial IDs